Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds: Introduction

 We define a symmetry-based observable reduction scheme in the multisymplectic setting.
 The parameters of the reduction consist of a suitably compatible (pre-)multisymplectic manifold $(M,\omega)$, constraint set $N\subset M$, and Lie algebra action $\g\curvearrowright M$.
 The result is an $L_\infty$-algebra $\Ham_\infty(M,\omega)_N$.

-Key features of this reduction include: \begin{itemize} \item The reduction is applicable for any subset $N\subset M$, without conditions on smoothness or type of singularity. \item The action $\g\curvearrowright M$ is required to preserve $N$ in a weak sense: It is the ideal of functions vanishing on $N$, rather than $N$ itself, that must be preserved. \item The action need not preserve $\omega$: It suffices for $\omega$ to satisfy a strictly weaker condition of \emph{reducibility}. \end{itemize}
+Key features of this reduction include: \begin{itemize}\itemsep=0pt \item The reduction is applicable for any subset $N\subset M$, without conditions on smoothness or type of singularity. \item The action $\g\curvearrowright M$ is required to preserve $N$ in a weak sense: It is the ideal of functions vanishing on $N$, rather than $N$ itself, that must be preserved. \item The action need not preserve $\omega$: It suffices for $\omega$ to satisfy a strictly weaker condition of \emph{reducibility}. \end{itemize}

 The reduction naturally applies to constraint sets $N\subset M$ induced by covariant moment maps, and hence also induces a symmetry-based observable reduction scheme that interacts with geometric multisymplectic reduction.
-Perhaps surprisingly, our construction exhibits novel behavior even in the symplectic setting.
+It may come as a surprise that our construction showcases a novel behavior even in the symplectic setting.
+Namely, it produces a reduced Poisson algebra that is not isomorphic to the observable algebras obtained by other singular reduction schemes, for a non regular constraint set $N$.
+We emphasize that the proposed $L_\infty$ observable reduction scheme does not rely on the non-degeneracy of the closed form, however, since many relevant cases of interest involve non-degenerate differential forms, we refer to the scheme as multisymplectic even though it is valid in larger generality.